MathieuNls/precinct/precinct-main.md

 The problem with remote approaches is that the detection occurs too late in the development process.
 Once the clones reach the central repository, they can be pulled by other members of the development team, further complicating the removal and management of clones.

-In this paper, we present PRECINCT (PREventing Clones INsertion at Commit Time) that focuses on preventing the insertion of clones at commit-time (i.e., before they reach the central code repository).
+In this paper, we present PRECINCT (PREventing Clones INsertion at Commit-Time) that focuses on preventing the insertion of clones at commit-time (i.e., before they reach the central code repository).
 PRECINCT is a trade-off between local and remote approaches.
 The approach  relies on the use of pre-commit hooks capabilities of modern source code version control systems.
 A pre-commit hook is a process that one can implement to receive the latest modification to the source code done by a given developer just before the code reaches the central repository.
 PRECINCT intercepts this modification and analyses its content to see whether a suspicious clone has been introduced or not.
 A flag is raised if a code fragment is suspected to be a clone of an existing code segment.
-This said, only a fraction of the code is analysed, in an incremental manner, making PRECINCT computationally efficient.
-Indeed, we are only computing the detection on the sub-program that changed.
+This said, only a fraction of the code is analysed in an incremental manner, making PRECINCT computationally efficient.
+In other words, PRECINCT only operates on parts of the program that changed.

-To the best of our knowledge, PRECINCT is the first clones detection technique that operates at commit-time.
+To the best of our knowledge, PRECINCT is the first clone detection technique that operates at commit-time.
 In this study, we focus on Type 3 clones as they are more challenging to detect [@Bellon2007; @Kontogiannis; @Kapser].
 Since Type 3 clones include Type 1 and 2 clones, then these types could be detected by PRECINCT as well.
 We evaluated the effectiveness of PRECINCT on three systems, written in C and Java.
 The results show that PRECINCT prevents Type 3 clones to reach the final source code repository with an average accuracy of 97.7%.